 All Academy students are to have completed Algebra I prior to their freshman year.
-All Academy students will take a minimum of 4 years of mathematics during their high school career.
-Students may be placed into advanced mathematics based upon proof of completion and success
+Academy students will take a minimum of 4 years of mathematics during their high school career.
+Students may be placed into advanced mathematics based upon proof of completion and success.

 This course will teach students an understanding of the concepts and techniques of data analysis and probability.
-Topics include: introduction to statistics, measures of central tendency, basic concepts of probability, conditional probability, probability distributions, binomial distributions, confidence intervals, hypothesis testing, independent and dependent samples, correlation and regression.
+Topics will include an introduction to statistics, measures of central tendency, basic concepts of probability, conditional probability, probability distributions, binomial distributions, confidence intervals, hypothesis testing, independent and dependent samples, correlation and regression.